-Before you make your offer, get pre-approved for a loan.
-This will reassure the seller that you can back up your offer, and that you’re a serious buyer.
+Before you make your offer, get pre-approved for a mortgage with a lender.
+This will tell you how much your mortgage loan, interest rate, as well as monthly payment will be.
+It also reassures the seller that you can back up your offer, and that you’re a serious buyer.

 5. Make & Negotiate an Offer

 If you find the right home, you’ll want to make an offer.
 The listing agent may expect to collect the share of the commission that would normally go to your agent.
 Make sure your offer clearly spells out that you are offering less than the listing price with the expectation that the seller will not need to pay out the buyer’s agent’s share of the commission.
 This should be agreed to in writing and reviewed by your attorney.
-Also be sure that your offer includes all the contingencies that will protect your earnest money if the deal falls through.
+Also, be prepared to renegotiate and make sure that your offer includes all the contingencies that will protect your earnest money if the deal falls through.

 6. Deal With Inspections and Appraisals

 After you make an offer, you’ll need to deal with several tasks.
-Two of the most important are the home inspection and the appraisal.
-You’ll need an agent present during both of these tasks; usually the buyer’s agent handles this.
-Since you don’t have a buyer’s agent, you’ll need to get the listing agent to pick up the extra work.
-Some may be happy to go the extra mile to close the deal, while others may demand compensation.
+Two of the most important are the home inspection and appraisal.
+You’ll need an agent present during both of these tasks; usually, the buyer’s agent handles this.
+Since you don’t have a buyer’s agent, you’ll need to get the listing agent to pick up the extra work with in regards to the home inspector and appraisal.
+Some may be happy to go the extra mile to close the deal, while others may demand compensation or a flat-fee.

 7. Close the Deal

 Closing the home purchase involves plenty of paperwork.
 This is where your attorney really earns that fee.
-Make sure she’s reviewed all contracts & forms; you could need to sign well over one hundred documents.
+Make sure they’ve reviewed all contracts & forms; you might need to sign well over one hundred documents.
 Once you’re done, the ink dries, and the seller receives the purchase funds, the home is yours!